-Below are links to articles that describe how to manage team members.
+Below are links to articles that describe how to manage project members.

 Tip: By incorporating additional user information at the beginning of a project, these additional properties can be used to generate higher-quality reports and project dashboards for status updates.

 Note: If other project members are not receiving a sent invite, please see the Revizto network requirements.

 Each user within a Revizto project has the ability to customize settings that best fit their preferences and hardware requirements.
 We at Revizto have accounted for the different types of roles within a project team and the hardware typically available to them.
 Below is a list of hardware, software, and Revizto specifications to operate Revizto correctly.